takahirohonda/nodejs-lambda-serverless-boilerplate/README.md

 # DEPRECATED

 This repo is deprecated.
-All the lambda code is move to [aws-lambda-template-generator](https://github.com/aws-lambda-template-generator).
+All the lambda templates are moved to [aws-lambda-template-generator](https://github.com/aws-lambda-template-generator).

 # nodejs-lambda-serverless-boilerplate